flintlib/flint/doc/source/ca.rst

     a shallow reference to the object defining the field *K* within the context object, so creating many elements of the same field is cheap.

-    Using a :type:`ca_t` as an argument to an operation that creates a new field extension causes an immutable copy of that value to be placed in the context object.
-    Since context objects are mutable, they must not be accessed simultaneously by different threads: in multithreaded environments, the user must use a separate context object for each thread.
+    Since context objects are mutable (and may be mutated even when performing read-only operations on :type:`ca_t` instances), they must not be accessed simultaneously by different threads: in multithreaded environments, the user must use a separate context object for each thread.

 .. function:: ca_ctx_init(ca_ctx_t ctx)